cloudymax/pxeless/virtual-machines/qemu/README.md

 1. Getting your GPU PCIe Information

     Your GPU that you wish to pass through to the VM will often have other devices in its IOMMU group.
 If this is the case, ALL devices in that IOMMU group should be passed through to your VM.
 This shouldnt be too much of a problem, as those companion devices will likely be audio or busses that are attached to the GPU as well.
 This is only really an issue if your GPU for the Host and the GPU for the Guest are in the same IOMMU Group.
-If that's the case, you need a patched kernel[idk how to do it yet] or to put the GPU in a differient PCI-e slot on your motherboard.
+If that's the case, you need to put the GPU in a differient PCI-e slot on your motherboard.

       - The [iommu-finder.sh](virtual-machines/qemu/host-config-resources/iommu-finder.sh) script will gather all the PCI devices and sort them cleanly based on their IOMMU Group: